 Baiting is an effective microbial pest control technique that involves combining microbial agents with attractant-based bait to lure and eliminate soil-dwelling insect pests.
 This targeted approach ensures efficient pest suppression while minimizing environmental impact.
 Various microbial agents have been successfully integrated into bait formulations to control specific soil pests.
 Beauveria bassiana, an entomopathogenic fungus, is widely used against white grubs and mole crickets by incorporating granular bait with organic attractants.
 This method is particularly effective in turfgrass and agricultural fields where white grubs pose a significant threat.
-Metarhizium anisopliae is commonly applied to control termites and ants using cellulose-based bait, often deployed in bait stations within sugarcane fields to eradicate termite nests.
+M. anisopliae is commonly applied to control termites and ants using cellulose-based bait, often deployed in bait stations within sugarcane fields to eradicate termite nests.
 Entomopathogenic nematodes such as Steinernema species effectively target cutworms and wireworms using moist soil bait, which is placed around crop roots to control cutworm larvae (Wang & Powell,2002).
-Bacillus thuringiensis (Bt), a widely known microbial pesticide, is used against armyworms and root caterpillars in vegetable crops through bran-based bait formulations that attract and eliminate larvae before they cause significant damage.
+B. thuringiensis (Bt), a widely known microbial pesticide, is used against armyworms and root caterpillars in vegetable crops through bran-based bait formulations that attract and eliminate larvae before they cause significant damage.
 Similarly, Heterorhabditis nematodes are applied against scarab beetle larvae using protein-based bait, a technique frequently used in turf and golf courses to manage Japanese beetle grubs.
 The integration of microbial agents with bait technology enhances pest specificity and efficacy while reducing the need for chemical insecticides (Reps,2019).
 As microbial bait methods continue to evolve, they offer a sustainable and eco-friendly alternative for managing soil-dwelling insect pests in various agricultural and urban landscapes

 Evaluating and appropriating suitable application method

-A study was taken to evaluate the efficacy of Isaria fumosorosea (Ifr) as a biological control agent for the Diaprepes root weevil (DRW) using three application methods: topical spray, leaf treatment, and soil drench.
+A study was taken to evaluate the efficacy of I. fumosorosea (Ifr) as a biological control agent for the Diaprepes root weevil (DRW) using three application methods: topical spray, leaf treatment, and soil drench.
 The results showed that leaf treatment was the most effective, with DRW adults fed on Ifr-treated leaves exhibiting 100% mortality 35 days post-treatment, compared to 33% in the control group.
 The topical spray resulted in a mean viable blastospore deposition of 505 ± 133.1 spores per mm², with mortality rates of 13% ± 8.5% for larvae and 19% ± 10.1% for adults after 14 days.
 In the soil drench experiment, only the 1000- and 1500-mL treatments allowed Ifr CFUs to penetrate 8.5–10.5 cm below the sand surface, but overall larval mortality remained low (2%–4%).
 No CFUs were detected in water runoff, even at the highest drench rate.
-These findings highlight the potential of Isaria fumosorosea as an effective component of Integrated Pest Management strategies, with leaf treatment showing the greatest promise for DRW control (Avery et al.,2019).
+These findings highlight the potential of I. fumosorosea as an effective component of Integrated Pest Management strategies, with leaf treatment showing the greatest promise for DRW control (Avery et al.,2019).

 Using attractants for enhancing control

-A study investigated to evaluate the efficacy of integrating nanocellulose with entomopathogenic fungi (Metarhizium anisopliae, Beauveria bassiana, and Trichoderma harzianum) for controlling Coptotermes curvignathus and Cryptotermes cyanocephalus, utilizing an attract-and-kill strategy for more effective and sustainable termite management.
+A study investigated to evaluate the efficacy of integrating nanocellulose with entomopathogenic fungi (M. anisopliae, B. bassiana, and T. harzianum) for controlling C. curvignathus and C. cyanocephalus, utilizing an attract-and-kill strategy for more effective and sustainable termite management.
 The results demonstrated that the 60% nanocellulose formulation combined with M. anisopliae was the most effective against both subterranean and drywood termites.
 In field tests, M. anisopliae outperformed B. bassiana and T. harzianum, highlighting its potential as a key biocontrol agent.
 These findings suggest that integrating nanocellulose with entomopathogenic fungi can enhance termite suppression strategies, providing an environmentally friendly alternative to conventional control methods (Subekti et al.,2024).

 Microbiome-based insect pest management: